yias/allegro-hand-ros/README.md

 Unofficial fork for EPFL LASA allegro hands.
 The original repo is in this link https://github.com/simlabrobotics/allegro_hand_ros_catkin

-The "master" brancch works for ros kinetic
+The "master" branch works for ros kinetic

 For the melodic version, switch to the brach "melodic"